-Unfortunately, the word 'Swara' is expressed to carry 2 different meanings !
+Unfortunately, the word 'Swara' carrIES 2 different meanings!

 1) Swaras (in a 'Saptak') : These are 12 different (7 Shuddha and 5 Vikrut) types of musical notes identifiable by a musical ear in a Saptak (Octave).
 The 10 of these (excluding the Shadja and Panchama) actually have a 'Range' or a 'Group' of individual frequencies, which are all identified as the 'same' Swara !
 This range therefore should have been called as 'Swarakshetra', (meaning frequency range for a Musical Note) and not Swaras.